nocomplexity/codeaudit/README.md

 pip install -U codeaudit
 ```

-If you have installed Codeaudit in the past and want to make sure you use the latest checks and features.
+If you have installed Python `codeaudit` in the past and want to make sure you use the latest new validations and features.

 ## Usage